 ABOUT THE PRESENTERS

 Nick Mocan earned his B.Sc. in Water Resources Engineering from the University of Guelph in 2001.
-After working with a global consulting firm in the USA, he returned to Guelph to earn his Master of Science degree and joined Crozier & Associates in 2005 at their startup office in Collingwood.
+After working with a global consulting firm in the US, he returned to Guelph to earn his Master of Science degree and joined Crozier & Associates in 2005 at their startup office in Collingwood.

-Over the last 13 years, Nick has advanced from an E.I.T. to a Professional Engineer and Associate, and has become one of Crozier’s key water resources specialists providing consultation on land development projects throughout Ontario.
+Over the last 13 years, Nick has advanced from an E.I.T. to a professional engineer and associate, and has become one of Crozier’s key water resources specialists, providing consultation on land development projects throughout Ontario.

-In 2013, the University of Guelph’s School of Engineering recognized Nick with the Mid-Career award, and in 2017, he accepted the Award of Excellence alongside Crozier & Associates’ founder Chris Crozier.
+In 2013, the University of Guelph’s School of Engineering recognized Nick with the Mid-Career award, and in 2017 he accepted the Award of Excellence alongside Crozier & Associates’ founder Chris Crozier.

-Kevin has 20 years experience working with wetland plants, in areas ranging from bottomland hardwood forests, cypress swamps and constructed wetlands in the southern US, to natural and constructed wetlands in the Great Lakes Region and swamps and marshes impacted by mining activities in the Northwest Territories.
+Kevin has 20 years of experience working with wetland plants, in areas ranging from bottomland hardwood forests, cypress swamps and constructed wetlands in the southern US, to natural and constructed wetlands in the Great Lakes Region, to swamps and marshes impacted by mining activities in the Northwest Territories.